family

 How was Hope Ybarra exposed?

-So, Susan searched Ybarra's home for any medical forms or proof of the cancer treatment.
-Nothing.
+She searched her daughter's home for any medical forms or proof of the cancer treatment.
+There was nothing.

 "I’m not seeing CAT scans.
 I’m not seeing MRIs.
 I’m not seeing oncology visits," Susan told CNN.

-The next day when she met Ybarra's doctor, she told him her theory: that Ybarra had Munchausen syndrome, a rare type of mental disorder where a person fakes an illness or makes themselves sick.
+The next day, when Susan met Ybarra's doctor, she told him her theory: that Ybarra had Munchausen syndrome, a rare type of mental disorder where a person fakes an illness or makes themselves sick.

 "I was aware of the disorder; I’d just never seen it," Susan admitted.